XenitAB/azcagit/README.md

 Tenant is used only to synchronize the Container Apps manifests.
 The Container Apps that are created by `azcagit` will reside here.

-The manifests are in the same format as Kubernetes manifests ([Kubernetes Resource Model aka KRM](https://cloud.google.com/blog/topics/developers-practitioners/build-platform-krm-part-2-how-kubernetes-resource-model-works)), but with a hard coupling to the [Azure Container Apps specification](https://docs.microsoft.com/en-us/azure/templates/microsoft.app/containerapps?pivots=deployment-language-arm-template) for `spec.app`.
+The manifests are in the same format as Kubernetes manifests ([Kubernetes Resource Model aka KRM](https://cloud.google.com/blog/topics/developers-practitioners/build-platform-krm-part-2-how-kubernetes-resource-model-works)), but with a hard coupling to the [Azure Container Apps specification](https://docs.microsoft.com/en-us/azure/templates/microsoft.app/containerapps?pivots=deployment-language-arm-template) for `spec.app` when using `kind: AzureContainerApp` and [Azure Container Jobs specification](https://learn.microsoft.com/en-us/azure/templates/microsoft.app/jobs?pivots=deployment-language-arm-template) for `spec.job` when using `kind: AzureContainerJob`.

-An example manifest:
+An example manifest of an app:

 ```yaml
 kind: AzureContainerApp